Yarn fibres and their properties

 • Statement accessories

-Good to know: Mohair is often held alongside another yarn in knitting or crochet to add softness, warmth and a beautiful halo effect.
+Good to know: Mohair is often held alongside another yarn to add softness, warmth and a halo effect.

 Alpaca